 In the eyes of the Catholic Church, any Baptism that uses water and the invocation of the Holy Trinity is a valid sacrament.
 So if a follower of a Christian church that performs Baptism to these standards wants to become Catholic, he doesn’t have to be re-baptized.

-Baptisms are scheduled for the first and third Sundays of the month, following the 10:30 am Mass at the Church of St. Ann.
+Baptisms are scheduled for the first Sunday of the month, following the 10:30 am Mass at the Church of St. Ann.